jesusfer/mlt_django/README.md

 4. **Loki** _[Logging]_: Aggregates and stores all logs sent by Promtail.
 5. **Opentelemetry** _[Tracing]_: Instruments an app to collect traces and sends them to Jaeger.
 6. **Jaeger** _[Tracing]_: Collects and stores tracing information.
 Also helps in trace visualization.

-Additionally:

-1. **Elasticsearch**: As a storage backend for Jaeger tracing.
+7. **Elasticsearch** _[Tracing]_: As storage backend for Jaeger.

+The following figure summarizes the technology dependencies.

+![MLT in kubernetes](./images/MLT.png)

-Changes from upstream:
+## Changes from upstream

 1. Separate compose files for apps and observability containers.
 App containers must use the `observability` network to be able to reach the observability containers.
-2. Docker discovery.
-Prometheus and Promtail discover targets using the docker daemon and keep targets depending on container labels.
+2. Docker discovery. **Prometheus** and **Promtail** discover targets using Docker and keep targets depending on container labels.
 Check [`apps-compose.yaml`](apps-compose.yaml) for an example.
-3. Separate containers for Jaeger.
+3. Separate containers for the Jaeger components.
 4. Data persistence.
-All data is persisted via volumes.
+All data is persisted via Docker volumes.
-5. Use the latest versions, except for Elasticsearch as Jaeger does not support version 8.x.
+5. Uses the latest versions, except for Elasticsearch as Jaeger does not support version 8.x.

-The following figure summarizes the technology dependencies.

-![MLT in kubernetes](./images/MLT.png)
+## Testing the example

 To run the project, follow the steps below.

 ```bash
 $ git clone https://github.com/jesusfer/mlt_django
 $ cd mlt_django
 $ docker-compose up
 ```